 “You know me too well.
 The youngling isn’t settling.
-She’s not talking to Serena or I at all.
+She’s not talking to Serena or me at all.
 I don’t know what to do.”

 “Keep me appraised.
 I’ll keep an ear down for news as well.”

 “I will.”
 Spencer closed the cell and dropped down onto the arm of the couch.
 He tossed the phone down with the house phone and listened to the storm again.
-He needed to get rid of his energy and there was only one way to do it.
+Spencer needed to get rid of his energy, and there was only one way to do it.
 He quickly changed his form and took off for the open window on the second floor.
 He’d magicked the window long before to respond to him and only him.
-To anybody watching the house, the window would open and close but if they tried to get in, they would be thrown backwards and given that it was on the second story, they would be seriously hurt.
+To anybody watching the house, the window would open and close, but if they tried to get in, they would be thrown backward and given that it was on the second story, they would be severely hurt.
 It was always magically open only allowing him to go back and forth.
 Not even air moved through the barrier.

 Spencer was nearly half a mile up when the storm started to center around him.
-It reacted to his presence and grew to a massive storm that, if it was over the plains, he’d be worried about a tornado but this area was too hilly for that.
+It reacted to his presence and grew to a massive storm that, if it were over the plains, he’d be worried about a tornado, but this area was too hilly for that.
 He juked in and out of the bolts of lightning that were arcing everywhere.
 This he could do with little issue.
-He let the storm grow and grow.
-The bolts struck to the ground and he followed them, chasing them.
-His magic called to the storm and it called back.
+He let the storm grow and develop.
+The bolts struck to the ground, and he followed them, chasing them.
+His magic called to the storm, and it called back.
 Knowing that it was safer, Spencer settled the storm over the Potomac.
 For two hours he chased lightning bolts up and down the river.
 Only when he was tired did he finally turn towards home, letting the storm quiet back down.

-If he was going to have to do what he thought he was in the morning, Spencer knew he was going to need to sleep.
+If Spencer was going to have to do what he thought he was in the morning, Spencer knew he was going to need to sleep.
 Before that, he needed food.
-On his way he found the small farm that he always stopped at.
+On his way, Spencer found the small farm that he always stopped at.
 When he landed, the farmer stepped out to greet him.

 “Young Master Dragon, welcome.
 Having fun in the storm?”